 Many travelers ask if they should get vaccinated to go to Easter Island.
 Although the correct question should be if it is mandatory to get vaccinated to go to Easter Island.

 Until 2022 travelers were not required any mandatory vaccination to access Easter Island.
 But the global pandemic caused by the Covid-19 virus changed everything.

 In March 2020, Easter Island closed the Mataveri airport to any commercial flight to protect its inhabitants from the deadly coronavirus.
 This extreme measure resulted in a total control of infections.
 In fact, a few isolated cases were detected in Rapa Nui at the beginning of the pandemic.
-But since the closure, the island has been free of Covid-19 thanks to strict sanitary protocols and the monitoring of “tapu“, an ancestral philosophy based on respect for the rules.
+But during the closure, the island was free of Covid-19 thanks to strict sanitary protocols and the monitoring of “tapu“, an ancestral philosophy based on respect for the rules.

-When the opening restarts, it will be necessary to follow the new health protocols that are already in force to enter continental Chile.
-In order to travel to the island of Rapa Nui, it will be mandatory to have received the complete vaccination schedule against Covid-19.
+Now, once the opening is complete, it will be necessary to follow the new sanitary protocols that are already in force to enter continental Chile.
+In order to travel to Easter Island, it will be mandatory to have received the complete vaccination schedule against Covid-19.

 Mandatory vaccine and new Covid-19 protocol to enter Easter Island

-Visitors who wish to travel to Easter Island must comply with strict security protocols, including having the complete vaccination scheme and Mobility Pass enabled, as well as a negative PCR test taken at most 48 hours before boarding.
+Visitors wishing to travel to Easter Island must comply with strict security protocols, including having the full vaccination schedule, although as of December 1, 2022 it is no longer necessary to present a negative PCR test.

 More information about

 Documents and requirements to travel to Easter Island